 The Chelsea Flatwoods site in Jefferson County is part of the largest Illinoian-till flatwoods conservation area remaining in the United States and lies adjacent to an additional 458 acres of protected habitat.
 This site provides maternal habitat for northern long-eared bats.
 The preserve is open to the public, but there are no designated trails.

 Want to Learn More?

 Interested in exploring opportunities with the Bat Conservation Bank of Indiana?
-Visit nature.org/INBatBank or email John Shuey at jshuey@tnc.org or Angela Sturdevant at asturdevant@tnc.org or call (317) 829-3852.
+Visit nature.org/INBatBank or email Angela Sturdevant at asturdevant@tnc.org or call (317) 829-3852.